magmide/magmide/posts/comparisons-with-other-projects.md

 ... or at least, just use pure functional languages in contexts where their purity is actually correct.

 I obviously don't think functional languages should never be used to write programs.
-But we shave to acknowledge the limitations of functional programming.
-With verified imperative foundations underneath us, it will likely be much easier to discover and implement whatever paradigms we find truly useful in whatever contexts they're useful, such as optimizations like ["functional but in-place"](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/perceus-tr-v1.pdf).
+But we have to acknowledge the limitations of functional programming.
+With verified imperative foundations underneath us, it will be much easier to discover and implement whatever paradigms we find truly useful in whatever contexts they're useful, such as optimizations like ["functional but in-place"](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/perceus-tr-v1.pdf).

 Let's dive into each of those three projects in detail: